mmkal/eson/README.md

 Status](https://coveralls.io/repos/github/mmkal/eson/badge.svg)][Coverage
 Status]

-NOTE: This is a fork of https://github.com/json5/json5, with added support for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Since JSON5 is a well-established and active project, most references to "JSON5" in the forked repository have _not_ been replaced with "ESON", to avoid merge conflicts.
+_NOTE: This is a backwards-compatible fork of https://github.com/json5/json5, with added support for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) - based on the idea in [this comment](https://github.com/json5/json5/issues/190#issuecomment-629661859).
+Since JSON5 is a well-established and active project, most references to "JSON5" in this fork have *not* been replaced with "ESON", to avoid merge conflicts.
 When reading these docs and source code, you can mentally replace "JSON5" with "ESON" (or "json5" with "eson").
-View the diff with JSON5 [here](https://github.com/json5/json5/compare/master...mmkal:master) (`lib/parse.js` contains the changes in functionality)
+The references that have been changed are mostly those that would be directly misleading if they were left as json5 (e.g. github/travis/coveralls/npmjs.com links and [installation instructions](#installation)) View the diff with JSON5 [here](https://github.com/json5/json5/compare/master...mmkal:master) (`lib/parse.js` contains the changes in functionality)._

 The JSON5 Data Interchange Format (JSON5) is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include